thinkahead/microshift/hack/all-in-one/README-Jetson-Nano.md

 docker build --build-arg HOST=ubuntu18 -t microshift .
 ```

-### Start the microshift container and exec into it
+### Start the microshift container and exec into it, check the node and pods from within the container
 ```
-docker volume rm microshift-data;docker volume create microshift-data docker run -d --rm --name microshift -h microshift.example.com --privileged -v /lib/modules:/lib/modules -v microshift-data:/var/lib -p 9443:6443 microshift # or use the docker.io/karve/microshift:arm64-jetsonnano docker exec -it microshift bash export KUBECONFIG=/var/lib/microshift/resources/kubeadmin/kubeconfig watch "kubectl get nodes;kubectl get pods -A;crictl images;crictl pods" # wait for 2 minutes
+docker volume rm microshift-data;docker volume create microshift-data docker run -d --rm --name microshift -h microshift.example.com --privileged -v /lib/modules:/lib/modules -v microshift-data:/var/lib -p 6443:6443 microshift # or use the docker.io/karve/microshift:arm64-jetsonnano
+# If 6443 port is in use on the Jetson Nano, you may use -p 9443:6443
+docker exec -it microshift bash
+# Within the container
+export KUBECONFIG=/var/lib/microshift/resources/kubeadmin/kubeconfig
+watch "kubectl get nodes;kubectl get pods -A;crictl images;crictl pods" # wait for 2 minutes

-# The openshift-ingress and openshift-dns keep restarting?
-If so, lets fix it.
+# If the openshift-ingress and openshift-dns keep restarting, lets fix it.
+If not, exit the container - All good.
 systemctl stop microshift
 crictl rm --all --force
 crictl rmp --all --force